Carlos9852/MyTheme/README.md

 # MyTheme

 Custom theme for Arduino IDE platform.
+This Theme was based on Jeff Thompson's project: https://github.com/jeffThompson/DarkArduinoTheme

 ### Installation
 Users should look for the `lib` folder in the following repositories: